 Lateral Flow Test (LFT) prior to visiting

-We ask all patients and visitors to have a LFT prior to attending for an appointment, accompanying a pregnant woman/person for a maternity appointment or visiting a loved one (no more than 3 days or 72 hours before).
+We ask all patients and visitors to have a LFT prior to attending for an appointment or accompanying a pregnant woman/person for a maternity appointment (no more than 3 days or 72 hours before).

 These tests are for people who do not have COVID symptoms.